osmedeus/documentation/src/installation/usage.md

 ## Start a simple scan with default 'general' flow
 osmedeus scan -t sample.com

+## Start a scan directly with a module with inputs as a list of http domains like this https://sub.example.com
+osmedeus scan -m ~/osmedeus-base/workflow/direct-module/dirbscan.yaml -t http-file.txt

-## Start a general scan but exclude some of the module
+## Start a general scan but exclude some of the modules
 osmedeus scan -t sample.com -x screenshot -x spider

 ## Start a simple scan with other flow